Monitoring Proxmox VE with Grafana Stack on LXC

 How This Setup Works

-The monitoring LXC (192.168.100.40):
+Monitoring LXC (192.168.100.40):

-• Grafana - Makes it all pretty with ready-made dashboards
+• Grafana - Dashboards with ready-made templates

 What’s Good (and What’s Not)

-• Simple - Just three services in one LXC
+• Three services in one LXC

-• Lightweight - Uses maybe 2GB RAM total
+• ~2GB RAM total

-• Free - Zero licensing costs
+• Zero licensing costs

-• Beautiful dashboards out of the box
+• Great dashboards out of the box

 Prerequisites

-This is exactly based on my local infrastructure:
+Based on my local infrastructure:

-• Proxmox VE 9.1.1 installed and running
+• Proxmox VE 9.1.1

-• Debian 13 LXC template downloaded in Proxmox
+• Debian 13 LXC template in Proxmox

-• Basic understanding of Linux commands
+• Basic Linux knowledge

-• Telegram account (for alerts)
+• Telegram account

-• Slack workspace (optional, for critical alerts)
+• Slack workspace (optional)

 Step 1: Create LXC Container